peter88213/nvhelp-en/source/preparations.rst

 So if you have got a document template or a document with the styles you want to work with, *novelibre* can use them for export.
-To do this, simply select the text document or the text document template in the `export options <export_menu.html#select-document-template>`__.
+For this, simply select the text document or the text document template in the `export options <export_menu.html#select-document-template>`__.

 .. tip::